diogojpina/chatbot-account-front/README.md

 Access:
 [http://localhost:8080][2]

-Demo user: diogo
+- Demo user: diogo
-Demo pass: 123456
+- Demo pass: 123456

+Follow the instructions to login or signup.

+After you will see a menu, type the option you want to access.

+To deposit and withdraw you can type in two formats:
+1. USD 100.89 (currency 3 digits + value)
+2. 100.89 (value) - it will use the user preferable currency chose during the signup

+All operations will process using user currency preference.

 Technologies
 ------------